 The most common reason to ship a vehicle is relocation, often due to a career transition.
-However, there are many other reasons, from the strange and unusual to the unique, that someone may arrange to have their car shipped from point A to point B. Here’s a few you may not have thought of and that you may find you need in the future.
+However, there are many other reasons, from the strange and unusual to the unique, that someone may arrange to have their car shipped from point A to point B. Here are a few you may not have thought of and that you may find you need in the future.

 1. Families of Military Service Members